 So what might a typical week look like?
 Central to our prayer life in St Oswald’s is the weekly Collective Worship and prayer assembly on a Monday morning.
 Children participate in a variety of ways: praying, reading, singing, playing musical instruments, preparing a display to emphasise a specific focus of the Collective Worship, to name but some.
 In addition to Collective Worship, year groups regularly attend our local church to celebrate Mass with our parishioners, in order to further help their understanding of the richness of the Eucharist.

 Other opportunities for prayer take place within the classroom at the start of each day, before and after lunch and again at the end of each day.
 Prayer in the classrooms and in assemblies always includes use of symbols and a focal point for prayer which is appropriate to the liturgical season, for example, Lent, Advent or Easter.
 During all these times of prayer, both staff and pupils are involved in leading and participating.

-The school is very blessed in having a very supportive priest (Fr Mark Beattie) within the parish who is in school regularly helping our children to experience what it means to belong to, or take part in the worshipping community of the Church.
+The school is very blessed in having a very supportive priest (Fr Liam) within the parish who is in school regularly helping our children to experience what it means to belong to, or take part in the worshipping community of the Church.
 The children are fortunate to be able to experience the richness of the liturgical life of the church in many ways throughout the year such as the Stations of the Cross during Lent and a joyful Carol Service at Christmas.